 Petteri joined Watsi on March 26th, 2013.
-Three years ago, Petteri became the 2496th member to automatically support a new Watsi patient every month.
-Since then, 3,296 more people have become monthly donors!
-Petteri's most recent donation supported Korb, a mother-of-two from Cambodia, to fund a mastoidectomy ear surgery.
+Five years ago, Petteri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Petteri's most recent donation supported Naw En, an expecting mom and village healthcare worker from Burma, to fund a safe c-section delivery for her baby.